 The next step is to come up with a planting plan that accomplishes your goals with plants that will thrive at your site with minimal care.
 Start by making a simple map of your shoreline and note the following:

 Once you know your site, you're ready to start selecting plants.
-We have created a list of plants that thrive on lake shorelines.
+We have created a list of plants (PDF) that thrive on lake shorelines.
 You can refer to the list and select your favorites that fit the conditions of your yard.
 We have also provided some sample shoreline design plans to give you ideas on how to lay out your selected plants for different conditions.

 You can convert your lawn to a landscape bed with minimal effort and without using herbicides.
 The process is called sheet mulching.
 Sheet mulching smothers the turf grass with a layer of cardboard covered by wood chips.
 Not only do you avoid having to dig out turf, but sheet mulching leaves you with rich, fertile soil with minimal weeds.
 Simply follow these easy steps:

 For best results, wait three to four months before planting.
 For each planting hole, pull aside the wood chips before digging each plant in and then rake the wood chips back around each plant.
-Refer to the "Growing Healthy Soils" publication for more information on compost, mulch and sheet mulching.
+Refer to the "Growing Healthy Soils (PDF)" publication for more information on compost, mulch and sheet mulching.

 Set up your shoreline landscape for success by planting right from the outset.
 Here's how: